Morgan Stanley CEO says bankers' bad judgment was not a crime

-NEW YORK Morgan Stanley (MS.N) chief executive James Gorman said on Tuesday that he does not believe more bankers should have gone to jail for the financial crisis.
+NEW YORK May 6 Morgan Stanley Chief Executive James Gorman said on Tuesday that he does not believe more bankers should have gone to jail for the financial crisis.

 "Bad judgment, incompetence, negligence, greed: these might be socially unacceptable, lead to a lot of personal embarrassment and potential financial ruin, but they're not criminal offenses," Gorman said in a Q&A with the financier and former journalist Steve Rattner at the New York Ideas event.